epinio/docs/src/installation/system_requirements.md

 A default storage class (with annotation `storageclass.kubernetes.io/is-default-class: "true"`) is needed.

-Kubernetes 1.22 is supported but there is an issue when the container runtime is containerd > 1.5.6 because the [pack cli](https://github.com/buildpacks/pack) is putting too much information inside the image layers.
-Read more here: https://github.com/paketo-buildpacks/full-builder/issues/415
+While Kubernetes 1.22 is supported there is an issue when the container runtime is `containerd > 1.5.6`. because the [pack cli](https://github.com/buildpacks/pack) is putting too much information inside the image layers.
+The relevant issue is: https://github.com/paketo-buildpacks/full-builder/issues/415